-Throughout its 35 years, owner Martin Muller has striven to keep the gallery’s challenging, museum quality program at the forefront of the art world.
+Throughout over 40 years, owner Martin Muller has striven to keep the gallery’s challenging, museum quality program at the forefront of the art world.

 Early landmarks included being the first gallery to show Andy Warhol in the Bay Area (1982), and holding the first exhibition on the West Coast (in a gallery or museum) of the Russian Avant-Garde 1910-1930 (1980, 17 more retrospectives have since been mounted).